rightjs/rightjs-core/doc/en/dom/document.md

 # Document

-The `document` object in RightJS has received the standard {Observer}
-interface plus it handles the `dom-ready` event.
+The `document` object in RightJS has the standard {Observer} interface, plus it handles the `dom-ready` event.

 ## Document Ready

-The `dom-ready` event in RightJS is called simple `ready` and you can assign a listener in any standard way.
+The `dom-ready` event in RightJS is called simple `ready` and you can assign a listener to it in any standard way.

     document.onReady(function() {...});
     document.on('ready', function() {...});